-Changes in Vibrio spp. as a Result of Probiotics

 Since Vibrio spp. is a taxon that comprises a significant number of larval oyster pathogens, we evaluated the changes in Vibrio spp. reads over time in the various experiments.
 In Trial 1, the number of Vibrio spp. reads in the oyster larvae samples decreased over time in all tanks and the diversity did not show significant change over time or between treatments (Figure 5, Figure S4).
 There were few Vibrio spp. reads detected in the biofilm swabs on Day 12, or any of the water samples.
 However, the diversity of the Vibrio spp. in the swab samples was the highest overall, and was higher on Day 12 than Day 5.
 Vibrio spp. diversity in the rearing water samples increased over time, and increased more in the treated than the control samples.
 This trend was further confirmed in the water samples from Trials 2 and 3 (Figure S5).

 In Trial 3, oligotyping - a method that detects genetic variants within a taxon - of Vibrio spp. reads in the water samples showed changes in the overall composition of the Vibrio community over time and by treatment (Figure 6).
 On Day 5, the probiotic treated tanks were dominated by oligotypes Vibrio alginolyticus WW1 and Halovibrio sp.
 5F5, and the control tanks were dominated by the oligotype Vibrio alginolyticus WW1.
 By Day 12, Vibrio alginolyticus WW1 is succeeded by Vibrio celticus 5OM18 in the probiotic treated tanks and Vibrio orientalis LK2HaP4 in the control tanks.